ppaquay/IntroStatLearning/Chap3.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14.png)

-*The plot of standardized residuals vs leverage indicates the presence of a few outliers (higher than 2 or lower than -2) and a few high leverage points.*
+*The plot of standardized residuals versus leverage indicates the presence of a few outliers (higher than 2 or lower than -2) and a one leverage point.*

 **Q11.** In this problem we will investigate the t-statistic for the null hypothesis $H_0 : \beta = 0$ in simple linear regression without an intercept.
 To begin, we generate a predictor $x$ and a response $y$ as follows.